If you have large-growing Trees in your yard, sooner or later you may be dealing with trees with surface roots.

 Trees that mature at under 30 feet tall will usually not have roots large enough to cause major problems.
 Maybe one of these smaller Trees could do the job:

 Plant your Tree at the right depth.

-Don’t plant your new Tree too deep, thinking that it can just grow deeper roots from the start!
+Don’t plant your new Tree too deep to prevent having to deal with trees with surface roots.
+Having the mindset from the start will allow your tree to just grow deeper roots from the start!
 Young Trees need to breathe just like older ones do, so plant your Tree at the same level it is growing in the pot or even a bit higher—Bower & Branch™ recommends planting 2 inches above grade.

 Don’t plant the rootball higher than 2 inches above the ground, though.
 If your Tree sits too high, its roots may dry out, and it may also be more vulnerable to freeze damage in the winter.

 Give it room to grow.

 Give your Tree space if there is pavement nearby.
 Large-growing Trees should be planted 6 feet away from paved surfaces if possible.